COURSE DESCRIPTION

 What is Co-Teaching?

 Co-Teaching allows your co-op or class to enroll in Mr. Salvucci's course with a group discount.
-Your students get the benefit of Mr. Salvucci's teaching and expertise, and your on-site teacher gets the benefit of learning the material too!
-Your on-site teacher then decides how best to use class time and does any additional assigning or grading that might be required.
-We are looking for one, high school, homeschool co-op to pilot this as a co-teaching course before the official launch in January.
-Sign up for the waitlist for details!
+Your students get the benefit of Mr. Salvucci's teaching and expertise (his course text, lectures, study guides and quizzes) and your on-site teacher gets the benefit of learning the material too!
+Your on-site teacher helps the course to come alive, decides how best to use class time, and does any additional assigning or grading that might be required.